Jalen Hood-Schifino: Recruiting

 While playing at the Combine Academy, Hood-Schifino committed to play for Jeff Capel and Pittsburgh.
 At the time, it was considered a major recruiting win for the Panthers to land Hood-Schifino, a Pittsburgh native.
 But following Hood-Schifino's sophomore year in high school, he chose to reopen his recruitment.
-The Indiana Hoosiers became involved in Hood-Schifino’s recruitment in the summer of 2021, just months after head coach Mike Woodson began in Bloomington.
-Hood-Schifino committed to the Hoosiers in August of 2021.
+The Indiana Hoosiers became involved in Hood-Schifino's recruitment in the summer of 2021, just months after head coach Mike Woodson began in Bloomington.
+Hood-Schifino committed to the Hoosiers in August 2021.
 He was the highest-rated recruit to sign with the Hoosiers since Romeo Langford in 2018 and the 9th highest-ranked recruit for the program since 1998.

 College career

-Prior to Hood-Schifino's freshman year with the Hoosiers, the 2022–23 season, a mock NBA draft projected him as a first-round pick.
+Prior to Hood-Schifino's freshman year with the Hoosiers, a mock NBA draft projected him as a first-round pick.
 A panel of Big Ten media named him the preseason freshman of the year in the league.

+In his lone season at Indiana, Hood-Schifino was named Big Ten Freshman of the Year and third-team All-Big Ten by the coaches and media.
+In 32 games (32 starts), he averaged 13.5 points, 4.1 rebounds, and 3.7 assists in 33.1 minutes per game.
+On January 8, 2023, Hood-Schifino scored 33 points in an 84–83 loss against Northwestern at Assembly Hall, the most points by a freshman at Indiana since Eric Gordon against Chattanooga in 2007.
+On February 25, 2023, Hood-Schifino scored an Indiana freshman-record 35 points in a 79–71 win against Purdue at Mackey Arena.

+On March 31, 2023, Hood-Schifino declared for the NBA draft, foregoing his final three years of college eligibility.

+Professional career

+Los Angeles Lakers (2023–2025)

+The Los Angeles Lakers selected Hood-Schifino with the 17th overall pick in the 2023 NBA draft.

+Throughout his rookie and sophomore seasons, Hood-Schifino was assigned several times to the South Bay Lakers and on November 27, 2023, he made his NBA debut for the Lakers in a 138–94 loss to the Philadelphia 76ers.
+On March 21, 2024, Hood-Schifino underwent a lumbar microdiscectomy procedure, with an unknown timetable for his return.

+Philadelphia 76ers (2025)

+On February 2, 2025, Hood-Schifino was traded, alongside a 2025 second round pick from the Los Angeles Lakers and another from the Dallas Mavericks, to the Utah Jazz as part of a deal that sent Luka Dončić, Maxi Kleber, Markieff Morris and cash to the Lakers while sending Max Christie, Anthony Davis, a 2029 first-round pick and cash considerations to the Mavericks.
+On February 7, he was waived by the Jazz without appearing in a game.

+On February 28, 2025, Hood-Schifino signed a two-way contract with the Philadelphia 76ers.